 We are committed to building capacity, promoting the region and providing opportunities for businesses to grow.
 Check back here regularly for the latest events.

-29 April – 2 May 2018: Paddock to Port Tour: Thanks to those who attended our recent successful Paddock to Port Tour.
-Resources are on their way, so check back soon!
+29 April – 2 May: Paddock to Port Tour: Thanks to those who attended our recent successful Paddock to Port Tour.
+Resources from the tour are available by clicking here.

 Want to know more?
 Contact our dedicated Agribusiness Development Coordinator, Liz Alexander, by clicking here or calling 0429 471 511.